The Dental Hygienist (RDH): Value to the Dental Patient

 This page is dedicated to every dental hygienist who understands the value of oral hygiene education.
 As a dentist who for years also acted as the dental hygienist, and as a long time dental patient, I’ve sat in all three chairs.
 I’ve learned how difficult it is to educate the patient about oral hygiene using the traditional approach to dental disease prevention.

 I quickly discovered that I simply could not afford to take the time to provide patients with all the information I knew they needed.
-I also learned that the available brochures and handouts were very ineffective.
-When I hired my first dental hygienist, I found out from her that, unlike myself, her other employers were more concerned about her generating revenues from cleaning teeth than in taking time to educate patients about preventing dental disease.
+I also learned that the available brochures, videos, and handouts are not very effective.
+When I hired my first dental hygienist, I found out from her that, unlike myself, her other employers were more concerned about her generating revenues from cleaning teeth (and other preventive treatments) than in taking time to educate patients about preventing dental disease.
 You may have experienced that situation yourself.

 Educate Your Dental Patients Away from the Dental Office

 In fact, I found that trying to educate the patient about dental disease prevention at the office was so difficult that I was motivated to write my first book on preventive dentistry for the layperson, The Tooth Trip.
 But I’d be less than honest if I told you the book was written only for the dental patient.
-It was also written for me to support my role as an acting dental hygienist.
+It was also written for myself in order to support my role as an acting dental hygienist.
 It worked because the book allowed the patient to learn the basic principles of dental disease prevention at home; which is much more conducive to learning than being lectured to in a dental chair.
 The book also clearly defined the roles of the dental hygienist and the patient.
 Once the patient learned the basics it then allowed me customize each patient’s oral hygiene prevention program to her needs.
-As you well know, every patient is different, but all require the same basic oral hygiene education if a dental prevention program is to succeed.
+As you well know, every patient is different, but all require the same basic oral hygiene education if an oral hygienie program is to succeed.

 From my role as a substitute dental hygienist I finally understood how important the hygienist is to the success of a dental practice and to the success of a patient’s oral hygiene education program.
-In fact, I considered the dental hygienist’s role in the dental education process to be so important that I devoted an entire chapter in Tooth Fitness: Your Guide to Healthy Teeth to explaining how dental patients can more effectively work with the hygienist and utilize her to guide them to oral health.
+In fact, I considered the dental hygienist’s role in the dental education process to be so important that I devoted an entire chapter in Healthy Teeth-Healthy Body: How to Improve Your Oral and Overall Health to explaining how dental patients can more effectively work with the hygienist and utilize her to guide them to oral health.
 That chapter alone is the key to the book’s success and worth its weight in gold!

 The Importance of the Dental Hygienist

-Another reason why you play such an important role in a successful oral hygiene education program is that you can do what books are not able to do.
-While books can provide valuable and useful information, they don’t have hands, eyes, ears, or a mouth.
-A book can’t talk to a reader and get a reply, or demonstrate an oral hygiene techniquebut you can become the eyes, ears, hands, and voice of Tooth Fitness.
 Because the success of any dental wellness education program is dependent on supporting, guiding, and monitoring the patient’s oral hygiene program, you play a critical role in its success.
 But it will only be successful if each patient has access to and understands the fundamentals of preventing dental disease.
-Tooth Fitness can provide the basic oral hygiene knowledge for the patient, allowing you to customize, support, and monitor each of your dental patient’s oral hygiene program.
+Healthy Teeth can provide the basic oral hygiene knowledge for the patient, allowing you to customize, support, and monitor each of your dental patient’s oral hygiene program.
 A perfect win-win situation for you, the patient and the dentist!

 My Suggestions to You

-If you decide to use my book in your oral hygiene practice, I suggest you have the patient read the following chapters, "For the Patient Only", How to Use this Book", Chapters 1 through 5, and Chapter 8.
-This material explains what the book will do for your dental patients and how to best use it.
-You’ll be amazed at their response and at how much easier and gratifying it will make your job.
+If you decide to use my book in your oral hygiene practice, I suggest you have the patient read it and I know you’ll be amazed at their response and at how much easier and gratifying it will make your job.

 Because I explain to the reader how to use the book and what it is designed to do, you won't have to take time to show them how to effectively utilize it.
-When your patients receive Tooth Fitness, ask them to write down their questions, so you can answer them at a future visit.
-For the patient, reading the rest of the chapters is optional, but there are many that can be used for in-office education purposes.
-The additional chapters make it a wonderful reference book that the patient can read as needed.
-If you haven't read the book, I suggest that you read the same material in the book as the patient, with the addition of Part 2 of the "Introduction".
+When your patients receive Healthy Teeth , ask them to write down their questions, so you can answer them at a future visit.

 The philosophy of my oral hygiene education program is explained to the patient in the Prevention Program link.
 This will introduce the patient to the prevention program and guide them through it.
 It is in a printer friendly format.
 Feel free to download it, make copies, and provide it to your patients.
 Over the years I’ve found that there is nothing more satisfying than helping a patient eliminate dental disease and restore her mouth to health and function.
 As you know, doing so can be quite an energizing emotional experience.
 Today good oral hygiene is even more important because we know the importance of the relationship of oral health to overall health.
 I wish you well.